-"The end of animal suffering requires the ascendance, not just of vast concern, but of vast capability."
+"The end of animal suffering requires the ascendance of both vast concern and vast ability"

 - Rain Jordan

 While we as a society continue to make great progress in technology and most other fields, the field of animal welfare lags sorely behind.
 Too many pets face a life of abuse, neglect, or abandonment.
 Protect Them All offers enduring programs to improve the lives of animals and their humans—because true love = kindness + responsibility.

 Develop and provide services to improve protection of companion animals (specifically but not exclusively canines), help elevate their well-being and status in society, and increase lifesaving without the use of coercion, intimidation, force, pain, or fear-leveraging methods and tools.
 PTA’s public awareness & education programs seek to decrease abuse, harm, abandonment, and neglect and increase care, safety, and well-being.

 We view “rescue” as more than the act of taking an animal in; it is equally important as a principle that guides myriad practices leading to safe, well, and happy animals.
-Protect Them All therefore offers a variety of programs aimed at lifesaving via the protection of companion animals, active (as opposed to passive) education of their humans, and elevation of their societal status.
+Protect Them All therefore offers a variety of programs aimed at lasting--that is, lifelong--lifesaving via the protection of companion animals, active (as opposed to passive) education of their humans, and elevation of their societal status.
 Each of our projects is one star in a constellation of humane, anti-aversives education, training, and emotional/behavioral literacy programs for companion canines and their humans.
 Through these, we work toward a day when the revolving doors of suffering and surrender are replaced with completely capable forever homes.